Sometimes, all you need are a few cheap items to have an effective therapy session with adult patients. Cue the local dollar store!

 $1 Language Treatment

-How to Use: Yes, brand name dry erase markers from other stores last longer and are of higher quality.
-But, since markers are easy to lose, I still prefer the Dollar Store options.
+How to Use: Yes, brand-name dry-erase markers from other stores last longer and are of higher quality.
+But, since markers are easy to lose, I often prefer the dollar store options.
 Use them with higher quality whiteboards (we recommend Ubrands 11×14 Whiteboard) while doing reading tasks.

 How to use: Crossword puzzles can be great for moderate aphasia.
 Once again, I look for puzzles that are more adult-friendly.